reallygoodsoftware/minijs/readme.md

 `State` are variables that changes the UI or the DOM that uses it when they get updated.

+Note: Only non-nested objects are supported for reactive state.

 ### Setting Initial State

 You can set the initial state of the variables using vanilla JS: